particle-iot/docs/src/content/datasheets/cellular/e-series-system-integration-manual.md

 The following is a sample schematic needed to power up and use the E series module.
 The module is powered over VIN with an external DC power source along with a LiPo battery used as a back up.
 The RGB LED provides a visual aide to detect the state of the module.
 Two buttons, RESET and MODE provide the ability to put the module in different modes.
 LED1 indicates the charging status of the LiPo battery.
 The main USB port can be used for debugging or to update the firmware on the module.

-In addition to these parts, it is also encouraged to add a USB interface for the ublox module as it provides additional debugging channel and can be used to update the firmware of the modem.
+In addition to these parts, it is also encouraged to add a USB interface for the u-blox module as it provides additional debugging channel and can be used to update the firmware of the modem.
 The JTAG/SWD interface can be useful to provision the product during manufacturing or when testing/debugging the firmware.

 <div align=center><img src="/assets/images/e-series/schematics/e-sample-setup.png"></div>